openmpf/openmpf.github.io/docs/docs/Markup-Guide.md

 the Markup component will not appear in the list of components in the Component Registration web UI because it's a core feature of OpenMPF.

+<div style="background-color:orange"><p style="color:white; padding:5px">
+    <b>WARNING:</b>
+    Marked-up videos are generated using a constant frame rate and will not match the frame rate of source videos that use a variable frame rate.
+The frame numbers in the videos will align, but the timestamps may not.
+</p></div>

 # Configuration

 The following properties can be set as job properties or algorithm properties on the `MARKUPCV` algorithm.
 Also, the